 Lorie: You have to get out of your suburban neighborhood and you might want to go downtown, serve at a soup kitchen with your children.
 They really do need to see that it’s not “us and them.”
 That we are all God’s people and God wants us to touch the hearts of people who are truly needy.

-But another way that my family and I have helped and this is under "stranger" in the book.
-And sometimes strangers are in the pew next to you and they may need some help, as well.
-We have a wonderful couple in our church who were never able to have any children of their own and we have sort of adopted them.
+But another way that we have … my family and I have helped and this is under “stranger” in the book.
+And sometimes strangers are in the pew next to you.
+And they may need some help, as well.
+We have a wonderful couple in our church who were never able to have any children of their own, and we have sort of adopted them.

 And here’s me, little girl, sitting in the living room, hearing all of this and that’s just another way that God used those early experiences to mold me and shape me to have a compassionate heart like Him, but it also shows us that our children are watching when we do small things like that.
 There is no small thing done to a needy person that God does not see.

-Jim: Lori, also you talked about something close to our heart here at Focus on the Family and that's the pregnancy resource centers, being able to do something for them.
-They're so typically underfunded and stressed to meet the needs of the local women in their community.
+Jim: Lorie, also you talked about something close to our heart here at Focus on the Family and that’s the pregnancy resource centers, being able to do something for them.
+They’re so typically underfunded and stressed to meet the needs of the local women in their community.
 And you know, we certainly lift them up through our efforts here at Focus with actually free resources like booklets and other things that they use.
-I think we give away about three to $400,000 of materials to the pregnancy resource centers every year and Option Ultrasound machines that we help sponsor in these clinics, but in a more practical way and perhaps in a simple way, you can do something.
+I think we give away about three to three to four hundred thousand dollars of materials to the pregnancy resource centers every year and Option Ultrasound machines that we help sponsor in these clinics, but in a more practical way and perhaps in a simple way, you can do something.
 Talk about that.